didarmurad2019/Introduction-to-Machine-Learning/README.md

 Step-2: Install Jupyter Lab via pip
 Use command pip install jupyterlab
-On some systems you might need python3 -m pip install jupyterlab Launch JupyterLab
+On some systems you might need python3 -m pip install jupyterlab (Note: if python3 not work use just python, again you have problem see upgrade your pip using command python -m pip install --upgrade pip)
+Launch JupyterLab
 After installation, start JupyterLab with: use command jupyter lab This will open JupyterLab in your default web browser.